2014 Bernard Schwartz Book Award

-Restless Empire: China and the World Since 1750 by Odd Arne Westad (Basic Books) has won the 2013 Asia Society Bernard Schwartz Book Award.
-Dr. Westad was honored and presented with a $20,000 prize at a special event held at Asia Society’s headquarters in New York City on December 18, 2013.
+The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide by Gary Bass (Alfred A. Knopf) has won the 2014 Asia Society Bernard Schwartz Book Award.
+Gary Bass was presented with a $20,000 prize and honored at a special event at Asia Society’s headquarters in New York City on December 9, 2014.

 The Asia Society Bernard Schwartz Book Award is the only award that recognizes nonfiction books for their outstanding contributions to the understanding of contemporary Asia or U.S.-Asia relations.
-Restless Empire was selected from over 130 nominations submitted by U.S. and Asia-based publishers for books published in 2012.
+The Blood Telegram was selected from over 100 nominations submitted by U.S. and Asia-based publishers for books published in 2013.

 A jury co-chaired by Tommy T. B. Koh, Singapore’s Ambassador-at-Large, and Carol Gluck, George Sansom Professor of History at Columbia University, and composed of leading experts and figures from policy, academia, and journalism from Indonesia, Japan, Singapore, Thailand, and the United States selected the winner and honorable mentions.